rooticles/JKLM-Power-Tools/README.md

 # JKLM-Power-Tools
 A powerful Tampermonkey userscript for JKLM.fun Bombparty, featuring an intelligent dictionary, performance stats, and quality-of-life improvements.
-(ONLY ENGLISH)
+(ONLY ENGLISH & GERMAN)
 # 🚀 JKLM Spacebar to Hyphen & Helper Tool
 A powerful Tampermonkey userscript for JKLM.fun (especially Bombparty), designed to enhance your typing experience, assist with word finding, and track your stats.